isovalent/ebpf-docs/docs/linux/concepts/resource-limit.md

+---
+title: "Resource limits - eBPF Docs"
+description: "This page explains the concept of resource limits in eBPF.
+It explains what resource limits are and how resource limits work."
+---
 # Resource limits

 The Linux kernel has protection mechanisms that prevent processes from taking up to much memory.
 Since BPF maps can take up a lot of space, they are also limited via these mechanisms.